A guide to general contractors

 - Are you prepared for the responsibility?
 If something goes wrong (more likely when you lack construction experience), it’s all yours to solve.

-- Are you prepared to assume the risks?
-Depending on the project and how you finance it, you might need an insurance binder.
+- Are you prepared to cover the financial risks?
+Depending on the project and how you finance it, you might need an insurance binder (temporary evidence of insurance).

 If you answered yes to all of these questions, let Bob Vila help you explore the job in more detail.